fxkuehl/mantis/buildguide.md

 I will assume that you already have a QMK build environment set up.
 I use a Linux PC to build and flash firmware.
 Refer to the [QMK documentation](https://docs.qmk.fm/#/newbs_getting_started) if you haven't built QMK before.

-We will add a new remote (my fork of QMK) to your local QMK git repository, create a new local tracking branch or my mantis-vial-v0.3 branch and checkout that branch.
+We will add a new remote (my fork of QMK) to your local QMK git repository, create a new local branch tracking my mantis-vial-v0.3 branch and checkout that branch.
 In my example I will assume that you have QMK checked out in `~/qmk_firmware`.

 Before you start, make sure your ```git status``` is clean.